 A land mass surrounded by water on three sides; The Ionian Sea, The Mediterranean Sea, and the Adriatic seas make Italy a peninsula.

-What mountain range runs the length of the Italian peninsula label it text to speech?
+What mountain range runs the length of the Italian peninsula label it?

 What mountain range runs the length of the Italian peninsula? the Apennine Mountains runs the length of Italy.